aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

 ![Answered](images/Answered.png)

-When answered, the client will display the results of the query to the DynamoDB table that contains the information the caller gave to the Lex Bot.
+When answered, the client will display the results of the query to the DynamoDB table that contains the information the caller gave to the Amazon Lex Bot.

 [LexData.js](site/src/LexData.js)